MindscapeHQ/raygun4maui/README.md

   - `SendDefaultTags` (defaulted to `true`) adds the Log Level (e.g., Severe, Warning, etc.) and the Build Platform (e.g., Windows, Android, iOS, etc.) to reports and logs sent to Raygun.
   - `SendDefaultCustomData` (defaulted to `true`) adds all available information in the uncaught exception as custom data on the crash report sent to Raygun.
   - `MinLogLevel` and `MaxLogLevel` that specify the range of logging levels to be sent to Raygun.
+- `IgnoredViews` a list of views to ignore when tracking
+- `IgnoredUrls` a list of url's to ignore when tracking
+- `RumApiEndpoint` endpoint to where the RUM data is sent
 - `EnableRealUserMonitoring` to enable RUM
 - `RumFeatureFlags` a enum flag to enable specific RUM features, (e.g. RumFeatures.Page | RumFeatures.Network)